pricingops/docs/README.md

 ## Static Generation

-Use the `generate` command to build your application.

-The HTML files will be generated in the .output/public directory and ready to be deployed to any static compatible hosting.
+Run `yarn generate` to generate your static application.
+The HTML files will be generated in the .output/public directory and are ready to be deployed to any static compatible hosting.

 ```bash
 yarn generate